jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 probability $p(x)$ is simply $p(x)$ if $x$ was not the correct label, and $p(x) - 1$ if it was.
 Considering the effect of gradient descent, this should check out with our intuition.
 The optimizer seeks to suppress probabilities predicted that should have been 0, and increase probabilities predicted that should have been 1.
+Check for yourself that after gradient descent is performed, the gradients derived here will nudge the model in the appropriate direction.

-This sort of optimization highlights an important observation about backpropagation, namely, that they do not guarantee any sort of optimality beyond a worst-case performance ceiling.
+This sort of optimization highlights an important observation about backpropagation, namely, that backpropagation does not guarantee any sort of optimality beyond a worst-case performance ceiling.
 Several production neural networks have architectures that employ heuristics to identify optimizations such as this one, but the problem of generating a perfect computational strategy is NP and so not covered here.
-The code provided here will remain in the general form, despite being slower in the interest of maintaining generality and not adding complexity, but you are encouraged to consider abstractions to permit this type of optimization in your own architecture.
+The code provided here will remain in the general form, despite being slower in the interest of maintaining generality and not adding complexity, but you are encouraged to consider abstractions to permit this type of optimization in your own architecture (a useful keyword to aid your research is *common subexpression elimination* or *CSE* for short).

 The last thing we need to provide for `CCELossNode` are a few helper routines: